Partial Consistency with Sparse Incidental Parameters: Numerical Evaluations and Real Data Analysis

 \subsection{Real Data Analysis}

-We now implement the penalized estimation with the $L_{1}$ penalty and data-driven regularization parameter in the multiple testing procedure proposed by \cite{Fan2012a} for studying the association between the expression level of gene CCT8, which is closely related to Down Syndrome phenotypes, and thousands of SNPs.
+We implement the penalized estimation with the soft penalty in the method of estimating false discovery proportion of a multiple testing procedure proposed by \cite{Fan2012a} for investigating the association between the expression level of gene CCT8, which is closely related to Down Syndrome phenotypes, and thousands of SNPs.
 The data set consists of three populations: 60 Utah residents (CEU), 45 Japanese and 45 Chinese (JPTCHB) and 60 Yoruba (YRI).
 More details on the data set can be found in \cite{Fan2012a}.

-In the testing procedure by \cite{Fan2012a}, a filtered least absolute deviation regression (LAD) is exploited to estimate the loading factors with $90\%$ of the cases (SNPs) whose test statistics are small and thus the resulting estimator is statistically biased.
-We upgrade this step with S.P described in Subsection \ref{sec6.2} and re-estimate the number of false discoveries $V(t)$ and the false discovery proportion $\text{FDP}(t)$ as functions of $-\log_{10}(t)$, where $t$ is a thresholding value.
+In the testing procedure by \cite{Fan2012a}, a filtered least absolute deviation regression (LAD) is used to estimate the loading factors with $90\%$ of the cases (SNPs) whose test statistics are small and thus the resulting estimator is statistically biased.
+We upgrade this step with S.P described in Subsections \ref{subsec:Regularization Parameters} and \ref{sec6.2} and re-estimate the number of false discoveries $V(t)$ and the false discovery proportion $\text{FDP}(t)$ as functions of $-\log_{10}(t)$, where $t$ is a thresholding value.
 Figure \ref{fig.real.data} shows the number of total discoveries $R(t)$, $\hat{V}(t)$ and $\widehat{\text{FDP}}(t)$ from procedures using filtered LAD and S.P.
 It is clear that $\hat{V}(t)$ and $\widehat{\text{FDP}}(t)$ with S.P are uniformly larger than but reasonably close to those with filtered LAD.
 Table \ref{table.real.data} contains $R(t)$ and $\widehat{\text{FDP}}(t)$ with filtered LAD and S.P for several specific thresholds.
 The estimated $\text{FDP}$s with S.P for CEU and YRI are slightly larger than those with LAD and $\widehat{\text{FDP}}$ for JPTCHB with S.P is more than double of that with filtered LAD.
 This suggests that the estimation of $\text{FDP}$ with filtered LAD might tend to be optimistic.